MicrosoftDocs/quantum-docs/articles/concepts-advanced-matrices.md

 # Advanced matrix concepts #

 This article explores the concepts of [*eigenvalues, eigenvectors*,](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) and [*exponentials*](https://en.wikipedia.org/wiki/Matrix_exponential).
 These concepts form a fundamental set of matrix tools that are used to describe and implement quantum algorithms.
+For the basics of vectors and matrices as they apply to quantum computing, see [Linear algebra for quantum computing](xref:microsoft.quantum.overview.algebra) and [Vectors and matrices](xref:microsoft.quantum.concepts.vectors).

 ## Eigenvalues and eigenvectors ##